 Method Coverage Decisions for Medical Care - Contact Information CALL 1-877-336-2069 Calls to this number are free.
-Our hours of operations are 8am to 8pm, seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Our hours of operations are from 8am to 8pm.
+From October 1 through March 31, we are open seven days a week (closed on Thanksgiving Day and Christmas Day).
+From April 1 until September 30, we are available Monday through Friday (closed on federal holidays).
 TTY 1-877-206-0500 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Our hours of operations are 8am to 8pm, seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Our hours of operations are from 8am to 8pm.
+From October 1 through March 31, we are open seven days a week (closed on Thanksgiving Day and Christmas Day).
+From April 1 until September 30, we are available Monday through Friday (closed on federal holidays).
 FAX 305-448-5783 WRITE 9250 W Flagler Street Suite 600, Miami, FL 33174 WEBSITE www.HealthSun.com